Mofehintolu-mumuni/Podcast-app/README.md

 The main business logic of this application comprises of an artisan command that can be accessed by running the follwoing command: vendor/bin/sail artisan process:podcast.
 The process:podcast is an interactive command that can receive one or more rss feed urls, process podcast xml data and save in a database.
 The command also has a progress bar that keeps track of the status this was done by harnessing laravel batch job functionality and artisan command progress bar functionality.
 The progress bar keeps track of the status of jobs processed in a given batch.

-This main business logic that handles the processing of rss feeds in encapsulated in a service called ProcessPodcastService to  promote maintainability.
+The main business logic that handles the processing of rss feeds in encapsulated in a service called ProcessPodcastService to  promote maintainability.

-A job is dispatched for each rss feed url received via the process:podcast is an interactive command.
+A job is dispatched for each rss feed url received via the process:podcast interactive command.

 Error handling was implemented in the application with errors logged via the Illuminate\Support\Facades\Log  Facade.

-#This application has the following server app setup

   # Podchaser App Setup
+  This application has the following server app setup

   Run composer install